ar-io/ar-io-sdk/README.md

 #### `joinNetwork(params)`

 Joins a gateway to the ar.io network via its associated wallet.

-Requires `signer` to be provided on `IO.init` to sign the transaction.
+_Note: Requires `signer` to be provided on `IO.init` to sign the transaction._

 ```typescript
 const io = IO.init({ signer: new ArweaveSigner(jwk) });